rfreidel/SteamJailer/README.md

     export jail_steamjailer_1739358384_procfs_enable="YES"
     export jail_steamjailer_1739358384_fdescfs_enable="YES"

+# Tip

+If this project has difficulty if your zpool already exists, then enter

+    sudo zpool import -o readonly=off zroot

+This command will import the existing pool

 # Project Structure

 Shell Script: To install and configure ezjail, create and start the jail (with the capability to create a new jail if one already exists), and install necessary packages inside the jail.